-At the moment, as the terms and conditions of Brexit have not been fully clarified, there can be no specific assessment of the risks, impact and possible effects of this on commercial activity and economic results, in general, of the Group and the Company.
+As uncertainty surrounding the Brexit process continues to exist until the closing date of 31/12/2020, and since the terms and conditions under which this will take place have not yet been fully clarified, there can be no specific assessment and quantification regarding with the risks, the impact and the possible effects of this event on the trading activity and the financial results in general of the Group and the Company.

-The Group's total sales during the year 2018 in the United Kingdom amounted to \in 8.69 million and accounted for 10.28% of the consolidated turnover.
+The Group's total sales during the year 2019 in the United Kingdom amounted to 8.85 million Euros and accounted for 9.92% of the consolidated turnover.

-The Group's sales in GBP (GBP) amounted to 3.37% of the consolidated turnover.
+The group's sales priced in pounds (GBP) stood at 3.91% of consolidated turnover.

-A sensitivity analysis of the exchange rate risk implied from transactions carried out in GBP is presented in the note 5A of the annual financial statements.
+Currency risk sensitivity analysis resulting from transactions in British pounds (GBP) exists in note 5A of the annual Financial Statements.